jjj11x/stc_rpncalc/README.md

 ## Programming with stcgal

-See below for the stcgal output.
-Replace `stc_rpncalc/main.hex` with the actual path to the main.hex you built.
+Run `stcgal` as shown below, replacing `stc_rpncalc/main.hex` with the actual path to the main.hex you built.
 There are also prebuilt binaries in the `binaries` directory.
 In this example, I'm programming at a relatively high line rate of 230,400 bits/s.
-You may want to try at a slower speed first to get things working (omit the `-b 230400` option).
+This works very reliably, but you may want to try at a slower speed to start (omit the `-b 230400` option).

 ~~~~
 $ ./stcgal.py -P stc15 -b 230400 stc_rpncalc/main.hex